Liverpool South Parkway railway station: Former services

 From 23 May 2011, Northern Rail introduced direct services to Blackpool North.
 This was achieved by extending the existing Blackpool to Liverpool service.
 Trains ran non-stop from Liverpool South Parkway to Liverpool Lime Street, where they reversed to continue their journey to Blackpool.
 Seven trains operated Monday-Saturday, all outside the peaks with no direct evening or Sunday service.
 This service ceased to serve South Parkway in May 2018, reverting to operate between Liverpool Lime Street and Blackpool North only.

 TransPennine Express served the station on its Scarborough services until 2018.
-This service was replaced with a service by Northern service, to Manchester, but has since been replaced by a new service to Cleethorpes by TPE, thus restoring services to the station.
+This service was replaced with a service by Northern to Manchester Airport, but has since been replaced again by a new service to Cleethorpes by TPE, thus restoring services to the station.